sandeepsuvit/LoaderWidget/README.md

 		node by calling <b>changeTargetObject()</b> function and passing in the node details.

 <b>How to use this widget:</b><br/>
-Include this js file and css file in your parent html 'head' tag
+Include this js file and css file in your parent html 'head' tag after including the <b>dojo.js</b> file.
 <pre>
 1. standbyLoader.show();
 <br/>   Displays the loader with the default text "Please wait...".<br/>